bluelibs/runner/README.md

     const testApp = resource({
       id: "app.test",
       register: [myApp], // wrap your existing app
-      overrides: [override], // apply the overrides
+      overrides: [override], // apply the overrides for "app.myTask"
       init: async (_, deps) => {
         // you can now test a task simply by depending on it, and running it, then asserting the response of run() },